WebAhead5/datavis/README.md

 ## What is datavis?

 A platform that allows businesses to quickly and easily create charts and graphs to visualise their business data.
-Create a free accoutn @ https://datavis-jm.netlify.app.
+Create a free account @ https://datavis-jm.netlify.app.

 ## Project Presentation

 https://hackmd.io/p/p6vGm9C8SDKQR8p8ATiKTQ

+## The Site

 #### Example: Upload Data Page